gsvidaurre/paRsynth-methods-paper/README.md

       - Run the entire inner nested loop for one iteration of one experimental treatment combination.
 Here you will freeze the iterating variables again, but you will run code starting from the line with the inner `apply()` loop.

   - Whenever you encounter a chunk or a line of code that is not well explained, does not produce the correct output, or is wrong, write a comment above it to the lead coder in the following style "TODO: More information about what needs to change".
 When you find code that is wrong, please tell the lead coder how to fix the code if you see a solution for the problem.
+Please do the same whenever you encounter a typo, because the lead coder needs to make the final call on changes to each script.

   - Do not knit the RMarkdown file, as this will overwrite the version knitted by the lead coder.